Miserlou/Zappa/README.md

 ## Installation and Configuration

-_Before you begin, make sure you are running Python 2.7 and you have a valid AWS account and your [AWS credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs) is properly installed._
+_Before you begin, make sure you are running Python 2.7 or Python 3.6 and you have a valid AWS account and your [AWS credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs) is properly installed._

 **Zappa** can easily be installed through pip, like so: